Professional Training at UCC

 - For the client to learn more about options available to address his or her concerns.

 Together the client and intake counselor determine a course of action, which may include counseling/therapy at the UCC or referral to another more appropriate agency.
-The trainee may carry one couple on his or her case load (provided they have completed appropriate course work) and the remainder of the caseload will consist of individual clients and an interpersonal process group members.
+The trainee may carry one couple on his or her case load (provided they have completed appropriate course work) and the remainder of the caseload will consist of individual clients, walk ins, and co-facilitating counseling groups.

 During regular business hours, the UCC designates clinical staff as walk-in counselors to provide services for clients who display an emergent mental health condition, students in the midst of a personal crisis, or those who state they have an immediate need to consult with a counselor.
 Other duties of the walk-in counselor are to respond to inquiries by staff about the UCC services or serve as a consultant for students who may seek advice about helping friends with personal problems.
-On-call hours are scheduled from 8 a.m. and 4:30 p.m. daily; however, the CIR typically holds evening walk-in hours as well.
-Based on their schedules, trainees are assigned a two-hour block of on-call time each semester when they will assume the duties of the walk-in counselor.
+On-call hours are scheduled from 8 a.m. and 4:30 p.m. daily.
+Based on their schedules, trainees are assigned blocks of time each semester when they will assume the duties of the walk-in counselor.
 Because of the unpredictable nature of the walk-in counselor’s duties, this may provide trainees with time to prepare for counseling sessions, complete paperwork, or keep up with professional reading.
 Clients who decide to start ongoing counseling after completing an initial walk-in session are assigned to the walk-in counselor they were seen by giving trainees equal opportunity for diversity of clients and presenting concerns.

 Case Conferences and seminars occur each week, typically on Friday mornings.
 Each case conference consists of staff counselors and trainees at various levels of experience.
 Case Conferences are offered to enhance the learning experience by allowing each person a greater chance to participate.
 Case conferences are designed to be informal and supportive in nature.
 Participation is expected.
 The case conference format provides both staff and student counselors the opportunity to seek the ideas and support of peers for their work.
 Seminars are typically facilitated by members of the UCC staff and professionals from the community.
 Topics typically offered include: initial evaluations, risk assessment, motivational interviewing, affirmative therapy with gay, lesbian, and bisexual clients, sculpting, couples counseling, etc.